RSPH-HPC/rsph-hpc.github.io/index.md

 condor                  lx-amd64       40    2   20   40  7.00  125.8G  124.2G   96.0G    4.5G
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Starter Code

-To quickly get started with running jobs on the cluster, you may want to clone our repository of basic job submission scripts: (https://github.com/RSPH-HPC/GridEngine-Scripts)
+To quickly get started with running jobs on the cluster, you may want to clone our repository of [basic job submission scripts](https://github.com/RSPH-HPC/GridEngine-Scripts).

 ### Support or Contact